 The world loves Rebel Dykes, and it is crucial to our continued project that we are able to use the word Dyke in the title of our history project.

 We Demand the Right to set up a CiC based using the word DYKES, and to be proud, and out as DYKES.

 Thank you for reading this, and we are very grateful if you can sign the petition and share it widely.
 We are submitting our appeal to Company House on the 18th of March, so we need as many signatures as possible by that date.
 Thank you.

-Today: Rebel is counting on you
+Today: Siobhan is counting on you

 Siobhan Fahey needs your help with “Company House: It is not 'offensive' to name our Community Interest Company REBEL DYKES HISTORY PROJECT”.
 Join Siobhan and 2,237 supporters today.